pococms/website/docs/install.md

 # Installing PocoCMS

+PocoCMS is just one file, so if you have a little experience copying files and adding them to the path there's nothing to it.

 **This part is a bit rough.
 Will improve it ASAP.
 Plan is to work up versions for**
 * Homebrew tap
 * scoop